In Search of Lost Time: English-language translations

 The first six volumes were first translated into English by the Scotsman C. K. Scott Moncrieff under the title Remembrance of Things Past, a phrase taken from Shakespeare's Sonnet 30; this was the first translation of the Recherche into another language.
 The individual volumes were Swann's Way, in two books (1922), Within a Budding Grove, in two books (1924), The Guermantes Way, in two books (1925), Cities of the Plain, in two books (1927), The Captive (1929), and The Sweet Cheat Gone (1930).
 The final volume, Le Temps retrouvé, was initially published in English in the UK as Time Regained (1931), translated by Stephen Hudson (a pseudonym of Sydney Schiff), and in the US as The Past Recaptured (1932) in a translation by Frederick Blossom.
 There were thus eleven books in the original English translation.
 Although cordial with Scott Moncrieff, Proust grudgingly remarked in a letter that Remembrance eliminated the correspondence between Temps perdu and Temps retrouvé (Painter, 352).
-Terence Kilmartin revised the Scott Moncrieff translation in 1981, using the new French edition of 1954.
+Terence Kilmartin revised the Scott Moncrieff translation in 1981, using the first French "La Pléiade" edition of 1954, edited by Pierre Clarac et André Ferré.
 An additional revision by D. J. Enright—that is, a revision of a revision—was published by the Modern Library in 1992.
-It is based on the "La Pléiade" edition of the French text (1987–89), and rendered the title of the novel more literally as In Search of Lost Time.
+It is based on the second "La Pléiade" edition of the French text edited by Jean-Yves Tadié (1987–89), and rendered the title of the novel more literally as In Search of Lost Time.
 It also includes an index/concordance to the novel compiled by Terence Kilmartin that was published in 1983 as the Reader's Guide to the Remembrance of Things Past.
 The guide contains four indices: fictional characters from the novels; actual persons; places; and themes.